jwoehr/ublu/README.md

 Here's an [example of Ublu code](http://www.softwoehr.com/softwoehr/oss/ubludoc/jobstuff-example.html)

-The example is syntax-colored using a [jEdit](http://jedit.org) edit mode provided with Ublu.
+The example is syntax-colored using a [jEdit](https://jedit.org) edit mode provided with Ublu.

-The latest release version of Ublu is [version 1.2.1](https://github.com/jwoehr/ublu/releases/tag/v1.2.1).
+The latest release version of Ublu is [version 2.0.0](https://github.com/jwoehr/ublu/releases/tag/v2.0.0).

 It is strongly advised you use a release version of Ublu, preferably the latest.

-Ublu built from the tip of the master branch between releases calls itself _n_._n_._n_+ where _n_._n_._n_ is the previous release
+Ublu is distributed with some of the open source libraries it needs and their license files which permit such distribution.

-Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.
+Others are fetched into the project at build time via <a href="https://maven.apache.org/">`maven`</a>.

 Ublu is already a stable and useful tool which has seen much use in the real world.
 It is neither complete nor perfect, but what is in this world?
 As with all open source software, there is <b>NO WARRANTY nor GUARANTEE include as regards